 pinch of salt

 If your coconut isn’t already finely shredded, run it through the processor until it is.
+(Optional: add 1/8 teaspoon of cinnamon to it.)
 Then put the coconut in a shallow bowl and set aside.

 No need to rinse the food processor.
 Put the remaining ingredients in and process until it begins to stick together, making an uneven load.

-To store, use an airtight container and stash in the fridge.
+To store, layer carefully in an airtight container and stash in the fridge.

 They can be eaten immediately, but I think they taste better after a day or two in the fridge.
 They keep well; I imagine they’d be fine up to the “use by” date on the package of prunes.